idaho06/aberredengine/assets/scripts/README.md

 ### `engine.load_tilemap(id, path)`

-Load a tilemap from directory (requires PNG atlas and JSON metadata).
+Load a tilemap from a directory.
+The loader expects the directory name to match both files inside it: `<dirname>.png` for the tileset texture and `<dirname>.txt` for the JSON tilemap data.

 ```lua
 engine.load_tilemap("level01", "./assets/tilemaps/level01")